ccbogel/QualCoder/README.md

 * Pillow

 ## Issues
-* Testing has only been performed on Ubuntu and Linux Mint.
-Some usage condcuted with Lubuntu.
-Some testing performed on Windows 10.
+* Testing has only been performed on Ubuntu and Linux Mint and Window 10.
+Some usage conducted with Lubuntu.

 ## Future plans
 * Reports: